hfod/web/data/home/text.md

 [hacker](https://datatracker.ietf.org/doc/html/rfc1392#page-21)
 meetup.

-For those of us who make things and delight in having an intimate understanding of internal workings of complex systems.
-Software, computers, electronics, and other interesting things.
+For people who delight in having an intimate understanding of internal workings of complex systems.
+Software, computers, electronics, and more.

 Inspired by [NYC Hack && Tell](https://hackandtell.org/), we originally set out to do monthly [lightning talk](https://en.wikipedia.org/wiki/Lightning_talk)